kvn-prhn/ml-theory-project/README.typ

 by "subset" I mean if the other columns value is non-null this one is too

-= Cleaning process

-questions:
-- The encounters dataset has 1,193,516 rows, but only 835,847 individuals (unique IDs).
-How should we join across tables?

 = Examples of Bad Data

 The unique ID `e324d5dceb0f735544c0757b983433458ef7b707` is the most common in the encounters dataset, appearing 45 times.
 In each occurence, the birthyear, citizenship, and gender are the same.
 However, the encounter criminality is inconsistent: